South Korea begins massive military drill

 Seoul says a North Korean torpedo sank the Cheonan, but Pyongyang denies this and says the drills are a provocation.

-Forty-six South Korean sailors were killed when the Cheonan went down in the Yellow Sea on 26 March.'Fully prepared'
+Forty-six South Korean sailors were killed when the Cheonan went down in the Yellow Sea on 26 March.

 The latest drills, which follow a joint US-South Korean military exercise, will involve 29 ships and 50 planes.